hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   A list of extra volumes to mount for server agents.
 This is useful for bringing in extra data that can be referenced by other configurations at a well known path, such as TLS certificates or Gossip encryption keys.
   The value of this should be a list of objects.
-Each object has the following supports the following keys:
+Each object supports the following keys:

       * <a name="v-server-extravolumes-type" href="#v-server-extravolumes-type">`type`</a> (`string: required`) -
       Type of the volume, must be one of "configMap" or "secret".
 Case sensitive.